NikolaiRadke/Noko/README.md

 The **NOKO Monster**, lovely and naughty, ready to build on your own.
 And everyone is invited to **contribute**.
 NOKO is for everyone.
 Right now, i am writing the building instructions.

 **Diary**
-*08.04.2016* - Sleepless night.
-Some small reworks and backported step up module made NOKO perfect now!
-But he still needs some testing.
+*10.04.2016* - Writing schematics and instructions.
+I'll try to finish the wiki within the next week.

 <table border="0">